ice09/raiden-payable-api/raiden-payment-proxy/README.md

 *or*
 * Build project with `./gradlew run`
 *or*
-* Run `./raiden-payment-proxy.sh` after building native-image (macos and linux only)
+* Run `./raiden-payment-proxy.sh` after building native-image (macos and linux or WSL/Windows 10+)

+# Quick Start (macOS only)

+* Copy macOS-precompiled binary `dist/raiden-payment-proxy` to root directory and run `./raiden-payment-proxy.sh`

 # Use